-Ι. Executive e Summary 3
+1 Executive Summary

-2. Objective es of the study 6
+2 Objectives of the study

-3. Process a and scope 8
+3 Proces 9

-4. Modellin g approaches and limitations 10
+4 Model 11

-5. Results a nd supervisory actions 13
+5 Result s and supervisory actions 14

-5.1.
-Com nbined Market and Credit Risk, Benchmark portfolios 13
+ŗ 5.1 C Combined Market and Credit Risk, Benchmark portfolios 15

-5.1.1.
-Benchmark portfolio setup 14
+5.1.1 Benchmark portfolio setup 15

-5.1.2.
-Asset-Liability BMPs 16
+5.1.2 Asset-Liability BMPs 17

-5.1.3.
-Impact of the dynamic Volatility Adjustment 18
+5.1.3 Impact of the dynamic Volatility Adjustment 20

-5.1.4.
-Asset-BMPs 20
+5.1.4 Asset-BMPs 23

-5.1.5.
-Liability-BMP (BMPL) 21
+5.1.5 Liability-BMP (BMPL) 23

-5.2.
-Drill ling down 21
+Ę 5.2 C Drilling down 24

-5.2.1.
-Interest rates - risk free 21
+5.2.1 Interest rates - risk free 24

-5.2.2.
-Credit spreads on Corporates and Sovereign bonds 25
+5.2.2 Credit spreads on Corporates and Sovereign bonds 29

-5.2.3.
-Equity and property 29
+5.2.3 Equity and property 36

-5.2.4.
-Other currencies 32
+5.2.4 Other currencies 39

-5.2.5.
-Derivatives 35
+5.2.5 Derivatives 42

-5.2.6.
-Intra-market risk dependency 37
+5.2.6 Intra-market risk dependency 44

-5.3.
-Sup ervisory follow-up and outlook 41
+ŗ 5.3 S upervisory follow-up and outlook 48

-Annex 1: Co mposition of the asset benchmark portfolios 42
+ļ Annex 1: Composition of the asset benchmark portfolios 50

-Annex 2: Co mposition of the liability benchmark portfolios 43
+, Annex 2: Composition of the liability benchmark portfolios 51

-1. EXECUTIVE SUMMARY
+1 EXECUTIVE SUMMARY

-Market and credit risk contribute significantly to the solvency capital requirement (SCR) of insurance undertakings1 and are also of material importance for the majority of internal model undertakings.
-Consequently, the EIOPA Board of Supervisors at the beginning of 2018 decided2 to perform annual European-wide comparative studies on the modelling of market and credit risks, to be run by a joint project group of National Competent Authorities (NCAs) and EIOPA.
+Market and credit risk contribute significantly to the solvency capital requirement (SCR) of insurance undertakings and are also of material importance for the majority of internal model undertakings.
+Consequently, the EIOPA Board of Supervisors at the beginning of 2018 decided to perform annual European-wide comparative studies on the modelling of market and credit risks, to be run by a joint project group of National Competent Authorities (NCAs) and EIOPA.
 Undertakings with a significant exposure to assets denominated in Euro and an approved internal model covering market and credit risk shall take part in this annual study.

-The objective is to ensure a consistent and regular collection of information in order to carry out such comparative studies on internal model outputs efficiently, and have an up-to-date overview of the modelling approaches, as well as to further develop supervisory tools and foster common supervisory practices, in complement to national supervision, and as foreseen in the Solvency II Directive3.
+The objective is to have an up-to-date overview of the modelling approaches, as well as to further develop supervisory tools and foster common supervisory practices in complement to national supervision.
+The study also ensures a consistent and regular collection of information in order to carry out such comparative studies on internal model outputs efficiently as foreseen in the Solvency II Directive.